Rudolph B. Davila: Back home

 Davila was treated for his wounds at a hospital in Modesto, California.
 There he met a nurse by the name of Harriet and three months later they were married.
 He continued his education and earned a bachelor's and master's degrees from the University of Southern California, and became a high school history teacher in Los Angeles.
 He moved to Vista in 1977 with his wife after he retired from teaching.

-His wife, Harriet Davila, lobbied Army officials to award the Medal of Honor to her husband based on the actions he performed during the Allied offensive in Italy, after she became aware of her husband's heroic actions.
+His wife, Harriet Davila, lobbied Army officials to award the Medal of Honor to her husband based on the actions he performed during the Allied offensive in Italy, after she became aware of her husband's actions.
 For years, she petitioned the government for her husband's medal — making phone calls, writing letters and researching military records to prove her husband deserved the Medal of Honor.
 No reply ever came.